 - Tutoring: Requests for tutors from students taking our introductory courses are common.
 Stipends, etc. are negotiated directly between the tutor and the student.

 - Summer REU: Summer REU (Research Experience for Undergraduates) opportunities are funded by the NSF.
 Sites are located here and abroad.

-- Astronomy Department Workshops and Events: Throughout the academic year the Department hosts seminars on applying to graduate school, speaking with graduate students in astronomy to discuss the graduate experience, and other academic and career events.
+- Astronomy Department Workshops and Events: Throughout the academic year the Department hosts an open house, seminars on applying to graduate school or REU programs, and other academic and career events.

 - Astronomy Colloquium: The Astronomy Colloquia on Thursday at 3:45 PM in 4422 Sterling is highly recommended for our undergraduate majors.
 The event begins at 3:30 with a social period, allowing you to meet and converse with faculty and graduate students.
 The talk is presented to a group with widely varying interests, therefore the material is conveyed in a more general fashion, with questions to the speaker encouraged.
 Those with astrophysical interests at all levels of experience can enjoy an informative and supportive interaction in an environment of academic inquiry.

 - Informative Emails: Emails are sent to our majors during the year informing them of REU, PhD and summer school programs and deadlines, paid grader and tutor positions, Stem Fairs, internships, research opportunities, science writing contests, Cool Science Image Contests, AAS Poster Deadlines, and more.